Stecathw/Blog_REACT/README.md

 Stored API key in a .env for dev purposes only.

 Polyline path needs to be [{lat: 37.772, lng: -122.214}, {lat: 21.291, lng: -157.821}]

+#### 23/01/2022:

+Implemented polyline from a Json file.
+Json file are created from an existing flight URL with a python scripts.